 Moonfest at the Esplanade

 Celebrate the Mid-Autumn Festival with Esplanade’s MoonFest, a festival for the young and old to gather over performances and activities.
-Featuring both ticketed and free programs, highlights include The Magic Paintbrush (a fun cultural show involving traditional puppetry), Peking Opera theatre, performances and art and craft workshops.
-We can’t wait to try out the parent and child mooncake making workshop and the lantern making sessions.
+Featuring both ticketed and free programs, highlights include The True Monkey King (a fun cultural show involving traditional puppetry), Hokkien Opera theatre, performances and art and craft workshops.
+We can’t wait to try out the parent and child percussion workshop and Wing Chun 101!

 Where: Esplanade, Theatres on the Bay